iotdomain/iotdomain-standard/iotdomain-standard.md

 The requirements for a publisher to allow its identity to be updated:

 1. The message must be encrypted with JWE using the publisher's current public key (all configuration updates must be encrypted)
-2. The message must originate from the DSS publisher.
-Eg the sender address is \{domain\}/dss and the message must be signed by the DSS.
+2. The message must originate from the publisher's DSS.
+Eg the sender address is \{domain\}/$dss and the message must be signed by the DSS.
 3. The message must not be sent with the retained flag
 4. The identity must contain a correct domain and publisherId. (you cannot assign a publisher an identity of another publisher).
 5. The identity timestamp must be newer than the current identity timestamp